 4. The county should monitor the functioning of on-site wastewater disposal systems and require that they be maintained in a condition that will assure their longevity, protect public health, and prevent contamination of surface and ground water.

+5. The county should periodically review and update the capacity and alternatives for wastewater treatment related to the limits of the LOTT treatment plant.

-6. The county should review and revise policies for on-site wastewater disposal alternatives to comply with the above policies and adopted state wastewater disposal regulations.including examples
+6. The county should review and revise policies for on-site wastewater disposal alternatives to comply with the above policies and adopted state wastewater disposal regulations.

+7. Existing impacts from legacy wastewater disposal practices should be considered when evaluating the capacity of soils and aquifers to receive and assimilate additional wastes.
+Exiting data on groundwater quality should be reviewed prior to recommending additional wastewater loading in p

+8. The human health and environmental risks from human and animal waste loading should include consideration of long-lived chemicals of emerging concern (CECs) including examples such as PFAS substances (per- and polyfluoroalkyl substances).
+The potentially irreversible risks from these substances should be determined prior to making major zoning and land-use determinations.

-7. The county should examine the building code for standards for low-water use fixtures, and should make available to residents literature comparing efficiency of low-water use fixtures and issues related to the no-flow alternative.
+9. The county should examine the building code for standards for low-water use fixtures and should make available to residents the literature comparing efficiency of low-water use fixtures and issues related to the no-flow alternative.

 10. Planning for increased density, especially where desirable in UGAs and within cities, should assist the transition to